WWitman/zettajs-tutorials/2-state-machine/README.md

 Let's set up the Zetta server and run it locally.

 1. If it's still running, top the Zetta server with `Control-c`.
-2. Be sure you're in the `2-state-machine` directory.
+2. Be sure you're in the `state-machine` directory.

 3. In a text editor, create a new file called `index.js`, and copy this code into it: